A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

 Disable PHP execution in the uploads, plugin, and theme directories

-These 3 directories each need to be writable for your website to function properly.
+The uploads, plugins, and theme directories each need to be writable for your website to function properly.
 Your theme and plugins need their directories to be writable to upload and update, and your uploads folder needs to be writable so that you and other users can upload files to your website.

-The problem here is that, while this is a necessity for your site, it means that hackers can exploit these directories by uploading malware to them.
-If this happens, and your directories also allow for PHP execution, then this malware can be executed and infect your site, and potentially your entire system if your server isn’t properly isolating each website.
+The problem here is that while this is a necessity for your site, it means that hackers can exploit these directories by uploading malware to them.
+If this happens, and your directories also allow for PHP execution, then this malware can be executed and infect your site and potentially your entire system if your server isn’t properly isolating each website.

-Disabling PHP execution won’t prevent hackers from being able to inject PHP malware if your site has a vulnerability through either WordPress core, or a theme or plugin.
+Disabling PHP execution won’t prevent hackers from being able to inject PHP malware if your site has a vulnerability through either WordPress core or a theme or plugin.
 However, it does mean that this malware won’t be able to execute once injected.

 This is a major step towards preventing one of the most common types of security vulnerabilities, especially as plugin vulnerabilities are the leading cause of WordPress hacks.

-Disabling PHP execution should be a part of your security setup and if you do have a plugin or theme that requires it, it may be worth contacting that plugins author and/or looking for an alternative solution.
+Disabling PHP execution should be a part of your security setup, and if you do have a plugin or theme that requires it, it may be worth contacting that plugins author and/or looking for an alternative solution.

 GridPane automatically blocks requests to maliciously uploaded PHP files in the WordPress uploads and themes directories.
-We don’t do this in the plugins directory by default as some plugins require this to function correctly (which we highly disapprove of by the way…), but this is a simple task (especially on GridPane as it’s just clicking a toggle) and I’ve disabled PHP execution here as well.
+We don’t do this in the plugins directory by default as some plugins require this to function correctly (which we highly disapprove of, by the way…), but this is a simple task (especially on GridPane as it’s just clicking a toggle) and I’ve disabled PHP execution here as well.

-Depending on your server configuration you may need to either edit your .htaccess file (Apache and OpenLiteSpeed), or add a deny directive in Nginx, or just use a plugin – most security plugins have this feature.
+Depending on your server configuration, you may need to either edit your .htaccess file (Apache and OpenLiteSpeed), or add a deny directive in Nginx, or just use a plugin – most security plugins have this feature.

 All GridPane websites are launched with security headers in place to ensure security vulnerabilities such as cross-site scripting and clickjacking are automatically prevented.
 This shuts down one of the biggest security vulnerabilities on all websites online today, WordPress or not.